Camden County Aggravated Assault Lawyer

 Aggravated Assault in the fourth degree results in a permanent criminal record as well as a prison sentence of up to 18 months and a maximum fine of $10,000.

-Contact a Gloucester NJ Aggravated Assault Lawyer for a Free Consultation
+Contact a Gloucester Aggravated Assault Lawyer for a Free Consultation

-The criminal defense attorneys at the Law Offices of Leonard Biddison are always available to speak with you about your case and begin to formulate an aggressive strategy to defend you against an aggravated assault charge.
+The criminal defense attorneys at the Tormey Law Firm are always available to speak with you about your case and begin to formulate an aggressive strategy to defend you against an aggravated assault charge.
 Our criminal defense team understands the details of assault law in New Jersey and we will use this knowledge to help you best defend against these charges.
 Call us today at 866-721-9510 for a free initial consultation about your case.